rock3r/jewel-ij-plugin/README.md

 This is **experimental, untested, and probably broken**.
 You've been warned!

+This plugin will only be active on non-Android modules, or when the IntelliJ Android plugin is disabled.

 # Ported features

 These features have been ported from Studio: